CAN’T LOSE WEIGHT NO MATTER WHAT?

 Food is not just calories.
 Food is not the enemy and it’s not something to make us feel better when we are stressed, tired, bored or lonely.
 If you eat as nutritiously as possible you support your body to deal with stress, to age better, to have stronger immune function and to lose fat or maintain our ideal weight.

-Every woman I have ever put on a meal plan or nutrition program is surprised at the amount of food she is able to eat and still lose weight.
+Every woman I have ever worked with through my nutrition program is surprised at the amount of food she is able to eat and still lose weight.
+That’s because 1600 calories of nutritious food is a lot different than 1200 calories of high sugar, non-nutritious food.

 It’s not that calories don’t matter.
 Rather the quality of calories is more important than the quantity.

-1. Eat more protein.
-Start using an app like myfitnesspal to track your protein, carbs and fat.
-Most women in my nutrition program are surprised at how little protein they actually eat.
+I highly encourage you to start using an app like Myfitnesspal to track your protein, carbs and fat.
+Most women in my nutrition program are surprised at how little protein they actually eat and you may not realize how little you eat until you track it.

 If you’ve hit a plateau or just can’t make the progress you are looking for despite eating well, it’s a good idea to get some help with your nutrition.
+I can almost always break plateaus when clients first come to me (unless there’s an underlying health issue).
 Don’t give up – it’s likely you just need to make some small changes.